-- vellow sticker on armband - yellow socks - yellow sticker on chart - a magnetic star on the patient's door frame. - If you enter a fall risk room and see a patient trying to get out of bed/chair alone, walking around, or on the floor, press the call light immediately to notify a staff member.
+- yellow armband - yellow socks

+If you enter a fall risk room and see a patient trying to get out of bed/chair alone, walking around, or on the floor, press the call light immediately to notify a staff member.
 Try to encourage the patient to wait for help.